babel/website/website/versioned_docs/version-7.1.0/roadmap.md

 ### Plugin Ordering

 - Add `before`/`after` keys for plugins so they can specify order.
-- Possibily implement related plugins in the same "plugin" but just expose a flag out to the end-user.
+- Possibly implement related plugins in the same "plugin" but just expose a flag out to the end-user.

 ### Babel Helpers (shared code)
 - loader should handle these automatically like rollup